infostroimweb/kran-tali.ru/wp-content/plugins/wp-seopress/readme.txt

 SEOPress is a powerful WordPress SEO plugin to optimize your SEO, boost your traffic, improve social sharing, build custom HTML and XML Sitemaps, create optimized breadcrumbs, add schemas / Google Structured data types, manage 301 redirections and so much more.<br>

+✔ <strong>Universal SEO metabox: edit your SEO metadata from any page builder / theme builder</strong>
 ✔ <strong>No advertising, no footprints, white label, in backend AND frontend</strong>
 ✔ <strong>Content analysis to help you write content optimized for search engines</strong>
 ✔ <strong>Import your post and term metadatas from other plugins in 1 click</strong>